 Articles should be written with a knowledgeable reader, interested in politics, public policy, economics and international relations, in mind.
 It reasonable to expect the reader to understand subject-specific terminology, such as ‘Thucydides Trap’ or ‘deflationary spiral’.
 Don’t patronise the patrons!

-Follow either MHRA (free online) or Chicago Style.
+We recommend that you follow either MHRA (free online) or Chicago Style.

 We are happy to accept articles for publication in any dialect of English (including American, Australian or British English), Scottish Gaelic, Irish Gaelic, Scots, Ulster Scots, or Welsh.